bitcoinfacts/glacierprotocol.github.io/_docs/withdrawal/preparation.md

 1. If this is **not** your first time working with Glacier:
     1. Use a networked computer to access the latest full release of Glacier ( not just the protocol document) at <https://github.com/bitcoinfacts/GlacierProtocol/releases/latest>.
-    1. Check the Release Notes of the protocol document to see if there are any new versions of Glacier recommended.
+    1. Check the Release Notes to see if there are any new versions of Glacier recommended.
     1. Whether or not you decide to upgrade, review the errata for the version of Glacier you are using at <https://github.com/bitcoinfacts/GlacierProtocol/releases>.
-1. Open your electronic copy of the
+2. Open your electronic copy of the
 <span class="warning">Cold Storage Information Page</span>
 (see [Section II of the Deposit Protocol](../../deposit/transfer-to-paper/) for details).
 1. Identify the blockchain transactions associated with the funds you'd like